 You'll also learn how to customize an existing chart and create a new chart within a BIRT application.
 This section will cover many of the most important classes.
 For more detail, see the BIRT Java Docs section below.
 Learn More

-For more information about programming with the DEAPI, see the Design Center.
+For more information about Java Docs, see the API Reference documentation page.